-The selected statement of operations data presented below for the six months ended June 30, 2012 and 2011 have been derived from Gaylord's unaudited consolidated financial statements and related notes thereto incorporated by reference into this proxy statement/prospectus.
+The selected statement of operations data presented below for the three months ended March 31, 2012 and 2011 have been derived from Gaylord's unaudited consolidated financial statements and related notes thereto incorporated by reference into this proxy statement/prospectus.
 The selected financial income statement data presented below for the fiscal years ended December 31, 2011, 2010 and 2009 and the selected balance sheet data as of December 31, 2011 and 2010 have been derived from Gaylord's audited consolidated financial statements and related notes thereto incorporated by reference into this proxy statement/prospectus.
-The income statement data presented below for the fiscal years ended December 31, 2009 and 2007 and the selected balance sheet data as of December 31, 2009, 2008 and 2007 have been derived from Gaylord's audited consolidated financial statements and related notes thereto, which are not incorporated by reference into this proxy statement/prospectus.
-The information of the merger and the REIT conversion and thus may not be indicative of Granite's future performance.
+The income statement data presented below for the fiscal years ended December 31, 2008 and 2007 and the selected balance sheet data as of December 31, 2009, 2008 and 2007 have been derived from Gaylord's audited consolidated financial statements and the notes thereto, which are not incorporated by reference into this proxy statement/prospectus.
+The information in the following table may not be comparable to the operation of Granite on a going-forward basis following completion of the merger and the REIT conversion and thus may not be indicative of Granite's future performance.

 The following information does not provide all of the information contained in Gaylord's financial statements, including the related notes.
-It is important for you to read the following summary of selected financial data together with the section entitled "Management's Discussion & Analysis of Financial Condition and Results of Operations" beginning on page 101 and with Gaylord's consolidated financial statements and accompanying notes incorporated by reference into this proxy statement/prospectus.
+It is important for you to read the following summary of selected financial data together with the section entitled "Management's Discussion & Analysis of Financial Condition and Results of Operations" beginning on page 103 and with Gaylord's consolidated financial statements and accompanying notes incorporated by reference into this proxy statement/prospectus.